santhoshkanala/azureretailpricesapi/README.md

 # azureretailpricesapi
 Python script to call Azure Retail Prices API and save the retail prices as an excel file

+Link to the blog which provides overview of Azure Retail Prices API : https://blog.cloudskills.io/azure-retail-prices-api-overview/

 **Update:**

 **04/24/2021**